 - Better security.

-The Era of Living Services describes how brands will use the IoT and powerful data analytics to create services that come to life by predicting and reacting to consumers’ changing needs.
+The Era of Living Services describes how brands use the IoT to create services by predicting to consumers’ changing needs.
 We have tagged travel brands as later adopters of this trends, however finding an example in the retail industry is easy.

 Blippar demonstrates how living services will create a world where everything becomes a shop.
 Consumers will literally buy what they see at the point of desire - which could be anywhere.
 Once the Blippar app is downloaded, people can blip ("scan") objects - like an orange - they’re curious about and unlock content to see locations of nearby grocers, nutritional information and top-rated recipes.